shpaass/melvor-coupon-solver/README.md

 python coupon-solver.py -d 3 3 2 2 -p 723
 ```

-Initial draft by vbion.
+Initial draft by me.
 Testing and wrapping by Benjamin#5349.